c8r/blog/open-formats.md

 ## Lab components

 Lab is focused on creating single element, style components.
-Each component is modeled after React components and conventions found in CSS-in-JS libraries.
-Each component is defined as a JSON object with *at least* the following properties: `name`, `type`, `style`, `props`, and `system`.
+Each component is modeled after React components and conventions found in CSS-in-JS libraries and is defined as a JSON object with *at least* the following properties: `name`, `type`, `style`, `props`, and `system`.

 ```js
 // example Lab component definition